cloudflare/cloudflare-docs/products/stream/src/content/faq/index.md

 <Aside type="note">

 The limit to the number of videos only applies to videos being uploaded to Cloudflare Stream.
-It is not related to the number of end-users streaming videos.
+This limit is not related to the number of end users streaming videos.

 </Aside>